By Filzah Belal

 The Union Home Minister, Amit Shah, has explained the Government’s decision in the Parliament.
 He explained that the minority communities (namely Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians) are minority communities in Pakistan, Afghanistan, and Bangladesh who face religious persecution and must be given refuge in India on humanitarian grounds.
 Moreover, he also explained how the Muslims would not benefit even if they were included within the course of this Bill because they do not face religious persecution in the aforementioned countries (Pakistan, Afghanistan, and Bangladesh).

 However, this issue is not limited to Assam anymore.
 After a long and expensive process of drafting the NRC list under the aegis of the Supreme Court of India, the final list was almost discarded by the Central Government.
-It was also announced by the Government that the NRC exercise will be conducted again, and this time, throughout the country of India (the Assam Accord is not applicable throughout the nation).
+It was also announced by the Government that the NRC exercise would be conducted again, and this time, throughout the country of India (the Assam Accord is not applicable throughout the nation).
 With CAB getting into the picture, this has a wider connotation – if one has immigrated to India from Pakistan, Afghanistan, or Bangladesh, but is unable to prove their ancestry, he will not be granted citizenship.
-However, if he pleads saying he has emigrated from these countries for fear of religious persecution (the cut-off year in this case has been extended to 2014).
-However, this relief is available only to a select category, as mentioned in CAB – these restrictions are not only based on religions but also nations from where people have fled from.
+However, if one pleads immigration from one of those countries due to fear of religious persecution (the cut-off year in this case has been extended to 2014), he will only have to show that there was a well founded fear of religious persecution on the date when he entered India (which must be before December 31, 2014).
+However, this relief is available only to a select category, as mentioned in CAB – these restrictions are not only based on religion but also the nations people fled from.

 On December 10, 2019, this Bill was passed and is now known as the Citizenship (Amendment) Act, 2019 (hereinafter, CAA).